 I pick out some low person for my dearest friend, lawless, rude, illiterate.
 Coarse, wild, sensual, and strong was this young man’s nature, for coarse, wild, and strong had been his life.
 I never met a man that seemed to me more open, coarse, self-willed, strong, and free from the sickly desire to be on society’s lines and points.
 He seemed to feel a perfect independence, dashed with a little resentment, toward the world in general.
 The castrated goodness of schools and churches he knew nothing of.

 Man of strong self-will, powerful coarse feelings and appetites, a thoughtless, strong, generous animal nature—large and ugly qualities enough, but self-complete, refreshing, wicked, real.
-I liked his refreshing wickedness, as it would be called by the orthodox—wicked rather than virtuous out of conformity or fear, his very grossness and dishonesty noble from their candor.
+I liked his refreshing wickedness, as it would be called by the orthodox—his very grossness and dishonesty noble from their candor.

 But we should not take too much for granted,